supadrasta/DemoWebAppNetCore/README.md

 Direct commit  on the repo

-Sample Update - version 1 - local change that needs to be stashed.
+Sample Update - version 1 - local change that needs to be stashedd.